stanfordmlgroup/ngboost/README.md

-### NGBoost: Probabilistic Boosting in Python
+### NGBoost: Natural Gradient Boosting for Probabilistic Prediction

-Last update: May 2019.
+Last update: Sep 2019.

 ---

-NGBoost is a Python library to use boosting for probabilistic forecasting of classification, regression, and survival predictions, built on top of [Jax](https://github.com/google/jax/tree/master/jax) and [Scikit-Learn](https://scikit-learn.org/stable/).
+NGBoost is a Python library to use boosting for probabilistic prediction (regression, and survival predictions) built on top of [Jax](https://github.com/google/jax/tree/master/jax) and [Scikit-Learn](https://scikit-learn.org/stable/).
 It is designed to be scalable and modular with respect to choice of proper scoring rule, distribution, and base learners.

 #### Gradient Boosting